Install

 pnpm add -g @cloudbase/cli

-If you encounter issues accessing the official npm registry, typically seeing errors during installation such as "ETIMEOUT" or "npm ERR! network request to https://registry.npmjs.org/@cloudbase%2fcli failed", you should temporarily specify a domestic npm mirror in China:
+If you encounter issues accessing the official npm source, typically during installation with errors such as "ETIMEOUT" or "npm ERR! network request to https://registry.npmjs.org/@cloudbase%2fcli failed", temporarily specify a domestic npm mirror source:

 npm i -g @cloudbase/cli --registry=http://mirrors.cloud.tencent.com/npm/